Akshita Taneja, MS/Biomed '19

 which also included

-holding medical clinics for the community, Ms. Taneja said she was “amazed” by the immediacy of the
+holding medical clinics for the community, Ms. Taneja said she was “amazed” by the

 positive impact her group had.